chemacabeza/chemacabeza.github.io/_bash-in-depth/0012-Arrays-and-loops.md

 This is **the only valid way** to declare an associative array.

-If you try to declare the previous associative array without “declare -A” you will be surprised.
+If you try to declare the previous associative array without “`declare -A`” you will be surprised.
 Let’s see it with an example.

 ```bash
  1 #!/usr/bin/env bash